-Like all overnight oat recipes, my Pumpkin Pie Overnight Oats soaks overnight allowing the oatmeal to soften and become perfect to eat the next day.
-It's really not "cooked" at all.
-It's perfect for folks who don't have any time to prepare breakfast in the morning.
-You can probably tell how much I like them with this yummy collection of overnight oats variations I've posted on Running in a Skirt...
-Chunky Monkey Overnight Oats, Peanut Butter and Jelly, Blueberry Pie Overnight Oats, Strawberry Shortcake Overnight Oats & Apple Pie Overnight Oats.
+Like all overnight oat recipes, my Pumpkin Overnight Oats recipe soaks overnight allowing the oatmeal to soften and become perfect to eat the next day.
+I love to make them in a jar for storing.
+The oatmeal is really not "cooked" at all.
+You get a great chewy texture from the oatmeal just by soaking them.
+It's perfect for folks who don't have any time to prepare breakfast in the morning because you can make them ahead in batches for the week.
+They are perfect for meal prep!

 For this variation, I kept the oats pumpkin-y simple and layered them with yummy vanilla Greek yogurt to add a protein punch and loads of flavor.
 Just think of it like the whipped cream!

-You can leave the Pumpkin Pie Overnight Oats as is, or top with a sprinkle of granola and whatever nuts you have around.
-I like walnuts or pecans!
-The crunch adds some nice texture.
+You can leave the Pumpkin Pie Overnight Oats as is, or top with fun toppings.
+Here are some ideas.

 It's actually quite amazing how this simple combination of flavors REALLY gives you that pumpkin pie taste for breakfast without all the added sugar of course.